 The secret of his success is really no secret.
 He recently shared some insights from his journey in an article on his website.
 There are several great pieces of wisdom in there:

-• Do amazing work and provide value to your customers
+- Do amazing work and provide value to your customers

 Alan's process for relating to his customers is simple, yet very effective.
 He does great work, he takes care of his clients, he gives value beyond what was promised.
-Even when he has to fire a client, he works hard to refer them to someone else who can help.
+Even when he has to fire a client, he works hard to refer them to someone else who can help. - Be generous

 Alan mentions that he shares a lot in online groups, forums and through speaking at conferences.
 I can personally attest to his generous sharing from interacting with him both online and off.
 Few are the people who would pack up their household and move in order to help a friend over the course of several months; but, Alan is the kind of person who would do it.
-I know many generous people, but precious few can even come close to the things this man does for individuals and the digital marketing community.
+I know many generous people, but precious few can even come close to the things this man does for individuals and the digital marketing community. - Be grateful

 Thankfulness is closely related to generosity.
 Alan often points out people he is grateful to in public forums.
 He has also put in a great deal of effort in sharing his gratitude with groups both large and small.
 He has gone through great pains to bring people together in the spirit of community and cooperation.
 That gratitude also spills into his client work.